Special Educational Needs and Disability Local Offer

 Access to Information

-If you are having difficulty finding or accessing the Local Offer Directory or the One Plan, you may need it in an alternative way:
+If you are having difficulty finding or accessing the Local Offer Directory, you may need it in an alternative way:

 - in Braille